Top Things to Do in Lakshadweep

 There’s a host of exotic and unique tourist places to see.
 Explore these places on your sightseeing tour –

-• Bangaram Island – The beautiful tiny island is known for virgin beaches and crystal blue water and is known for breathtaking views of sunrise and sunset.
+• Bangaram Island – The beautiful tiny island is known for virgin beaches and crystal blue water and for breathtaking sunrise and sunset views.

 • Andrott Island – The largest island of Lakshadweep, Andrott is famous for some untouched Buddhist archaeological remains and the tomb of Saint Hazrat Ubaidullah.
 You can also spot octopuses here.